one-d-wide/yggdrasilctl/README.md

 # Use `std` (synchronous)
 yggdrasilctl = "1"
 # Use async runtime
-# Availible features: "use_tokio" or "use_futures"
+# Available features: "use_tokio" or "use_futures"
 yggdrasilctl = { version = "1", default-features = false, features = [ "use_tokio" ] }
 ```